bhatti/PlexServices/README.md

 The http end-point or URL can also store variables, but unlike end-points for queues/topics, they are populated using http parameters.
 For example, projectId parameter would be populated from URL in above example.
-PlexService will serialize POJO classes into JSON when delivering messages over HTTP.
+PlexServices will serialize POJO classes into JSON when delivering messages over HTTP.

 ### Defining a Websocket based service to create bug-report